 How to Claim the Foreign Earned Income Exclusion?

-As a US expat who wants to claim the tax benefits from living abroad, you’ll need to fulfill the following criteria: You earn foreign income, your current tax home is in a foreign country, and you must fit one of the following:
+To claim these tax benefits while living abroad, you’ll need to fulfill the following criteria.
+First, you earn foreign income.
+Second, your current tax home must qualify as a foreign tax home.
+Finally, you must meet one of the two following residency definitions.

 Bona Fide Residence test: Answer this: Were you a registered resident and subject to local income taxes in your host country for at least a full calendar year?
-Then you can claim the Foreign Earned Income Exclusion for up to the maximum amount ($105, 900).
+Then you can claim the Foreign Earned Income Exclusion for up to the maximum amount ($112,000 for TY2022).